Degrees and Diplomas

 B.S.O.F.
 The Bachelor of Science in Music and an Outside Field is designed to provide students an opportunity to study music as a major and also another field at nearly the level of a major (27 credit hours).
 The field in music can be instrumental or vocal performance, composition, jazz studies, or ballet.
 The outside field can be in any other degree-granting area of the university; some of the most common choices are languages, theater, business, telecommunications, speech, and mathematics.
 The outside field can also consist of the major field coursework of one of the A.S. degrees in music-related technical areas (see above).
 Yet another option for the outside field is an "Individualized Cognate Area."
 This consists of 27 credit hours in a variety of fields carefully selected to meet some particular interest of a student.
 For example, a student may be interested in music therapy (an area in which IU Bloomington does not have a degree program).
 By choosing specific courses from music, music education, recreation, and psychology, a student could construct an Individualized Cognate Area which would leave only a minimal amount of additional graduate and clinical work for certification as a music therapist.
 Students who wish to pursue an Individualized Cognate Area must have two faculty advisors and have the chosen program of study approved.

 B.S.
-Bachelor of Science degrees are also offered in recording arts and in ballet.
+Bachelor of Science degrees are also offered in audio engineering and in ballet.
 These programs prepare students for professional careers in these fields.

 M.A.
 The Master of Arts is a degree that focuses on musicology and is awarded by the University Graduate School.
 In addition, there is a dual degree program combining the Master of Arts in musicology and the Master of Library Science.